Boost C++ Libraries

 The discussion has focused on base/derived programming, also known as OOP, but it also applies to other forms of dynamic polymorphism:

-Boost.PolyCollection provides three different container class templates dealing with OOP, std::function-like polymorphism and duck typing as implemented by Boost.TypeErasure:
+Boost.PolyCollection provides four different container class templates dealing with OOP, std::function-like polymorphism, duck typing as implemented by Boost.TypeErasure, and closed polymorphism in the spirit of std::variant:

 The interfaces of these containers are mostly the same and follow the usual conventions of standard library containers.